HomecareHomebase/azure-bake/arm-helper/README.md

 ## Overview

-ARM Helper is utility plugin for Bake that can be used by ingredients to easily deploy ARM templates.
+ARM Helper is a utility plugin for Bake that can be used by ingredients to easily deploy ARM templates.

 ## Usage

-To use this, install the utility as a dependency for your ingredient.
+To use, install the utility as a dependency for your ingredient.

 ```bash
   npm i @azbake/arm-helper